 By storing your food properly, you will avoid luring the bears straight into your camp.
 Bears have a sense of smell that is roughly equivalent to a bloodhound’s, so if you have something yummy-smelling in your campsite, you can be sure a nearby bear will sniff it out.

-The most effective way to keep bears from getting into your food is to use a bear canister.
+The most effective way to keep bears from your food is to use a bear canister.
 These are essentially super tough, portable, hard-sided containers that will prevent bears and other hungry animals from accessing your food.

 Although they are relatively heavy and bulky for backpacking, bear canisters are the surest bet for keeping food safe, and they are easy to bring with you for car camping.
 Simply place your food and scented items in the canister and place it 100 feet from your campsite.
 Marking the container with neon or reflective paint will make it easier to find.